- Do I need an F-1 (student) visa/status to study at FIT?

 - What benefits are available to F-1 students?

-- How does the FIT Office of International Student Advisors (OISA) assist students?
+- How does FIT International Student Services (ISS) assist students?

 1. Do I need an F-1 (student) visa/status to study at FIT?

-Individuals who are not US citizens or legal permanent residents ("green card" holders) and wish to enter the US to pursue studies at FIT must apply for and obtain an F-1 student visa.
-Individuals already in the US in other nonimmigrant statuses that allow study that is NOT the primary purpose for being in the US do not have to obtain F-1 status but will also be ineligible for the benefits given to students in F-1 status (see question #12 for more information).
+Individuals who are not U.S. citizens or legal permanent residents ("green card" holders) and wish to enter the U.S. to pursue studies at FIT must apply for and obtain an F-1 student visa.
+Individuals already in the U.S. in other nonimmigrant statuses that allow study do not have to obtain F-1 status but will also be ineligible for the benefits given to students in F-1 status (see question #14 for more information).

 FIT strongly recommends that students maintain legal status while in the US; not doing so may result in severe hardship.
-For more information about your status, visit the Citizenship and Immigration Services' (CIS) website.
+For more information about your status, visit the U.S. Citizenship and Immigration Services' (USCIS) website.

-Because study in the School of Continuing & Professional Studies does not lead to a degree, FIT cannot issue an I-20 or assist in obtaining an F-1 visa to enroll in these courses.
-However, an individual already in the US in a nonimmigrant status that allows study that is not the primary purpose for being in the US may do so.
+Because study in the School of Continuing & Professional Studies does not lead to a degree, FIT does not issue an I-20 or assist students in obtaining an F-1 visa to enroll in these courses.
+However, an individual already in the U.S. in a nonimmigrant status that allows study may do so.
 For specific information about the terms of your status, consult your visa sponsor.

 Individuals in B-1/B-2 status may not take credit-bearing courses at FIT.

-Generally, the OISA recommends that students who will be pursuing a full-time program of study have F-1 status.
+Generally, the ISS office recommends that students who will be pursuing a full-time program of study have F-1 status.
 Your status should reflect the true nature of your stay in the US.
-But if you wish to keep another status (such as A-1/A-2, G-1/G-2/G-4, H-1/H-4, J-1/J-2, L-1/L-2), upon admission to an FIT degree, complete the I-20 Waiver section of the International Student Financial Statement (ISFS) and submit it, along with copies of the I-94 and visa in your passport, to the FIT Office of International Student Advisors (OISA).
+But if you wish to keep another status (such as A-1/A-2, G-1/G-2/G-4, H-1/H-4, J-1/J-2, L-1/L-2), upon admission to an FIT degree program, complete the I-20 Waiver section of the International Student Financial Statement (ISFS) and submit it, along with copies of the I-94 and visa in your passport, to FIT International Student Services (ISS).

-If, on the other hand, you wish to obtain F-1 status, the fastest and easiest way to do so is by entering the US with an F-1 visa (see questions #5 & 6).
+If, on the other hand, you wish to obtain F-1 status, the fastest and easiest way to do so is by entering the U.S. with an F-1 visa (see questions #6 & 7).
 The second option is to apply for a change of status in the US.
-This procedure can be cumbersome, lengthy, and sometimes results in denial.
-Even if approved, the next time you travel outside the US, an application for an F-1 visa must be presented at a US Consulate.
+This procedure can be lengthy and sometimes results in denial.
+Even if approved, the next time you travel outside the U.S., an application for an F-1 visa must be presented at a U.S. Consulate.